databricks/spark-redshift/tutorial/README.md

 ```

-`.format("com.databricks.spark.redshift")` line tells the Data Sources API that we are using the `spark-redshift` package.
-It uses this information to identify the class `DefaultSource` in the package specified by the `format` invocation.
-This class contains the entry points for the functionality provided by the Data Sources API implementation.
+The `.format("com.databricks.spark.redshift")` line tells the Data Sources API that we are using the `spark-redshift` package.
+It uses this information to load the proper `DefaultSource` class from the specified package.
+This class contains the entry points for the data source implementation.

 Next we provide the parameters necessary to read the `event` table from Redshift.
 We provide the JDBC URL, the temporary S3 folder where the table data will be copied to, and the name of the table we want to read.
-A comprehensive list of parameters is listed on the `spark-redshift` documentation [page](https://github.com/databricks/spark-redshift).
+A comprehensive list of parameters is listed on the `spark-redshift` [README](https://github.com/databricks/spark-redshift).

 Executing the above lines will produce the following output: